GenURL: A General Framework for Unsupervised Representation Learning: Experiments

-\paragraph{Datasets.} We briefly introduce datasets we used for different tasks (detailed in \ref{app:implement}).
-Image datasets include: (1) MNIST~\cite{1998MNIST} contains gray-scale images of 10 classes in 28x28 resolutions, 50k for training, and 10K for testing.
-(2) FashionMNIST~\cite{2017FMNIST} (same setting like MNIST).
-(3) COIL-20 contains 72 different views (over a 3 interval) for 20 objects, for a total of 1440 images in 128x128 resolutions.
-(4) CIFAR-10/100~\cite{2009cifar} contains 50k training images and 10K test images, with 10 classes and 100 classes settings.
-(5) STL-10~\cite{2011stl10} consists of 5k labeled training images for 10 classes and 100k unlabelled training images and a test set of 8k images.
-(6) Tiny ImageNet (Tiny)~\cite{2017tinyimagenet} has 10k training images and 10K validation images of 200 classes in 64x64 resolutions.
-(7) ImageNet-1k (IN-1k)~\cite{nips2012imagenet} contrains 1.28 million training image of 1000 classes in 224x224 resolutions.
-Datasets (1)(2)(3) are used for DR tasks, and (4)(5)(6)(7) are used for SSL and KD tasks.
-Graph datasets for GE tasks include (1) CORA.
-(2) CiteSeer.
-(3) PubMed~\cite{2016PubMed}.
-Nodes in CORA and CiteSeer are binary word vectors, while in PubMed are associated with tf-idf weighted word vectors.
+\paragraph{Datasets} Various types of datasets are used in diverse URL tasks.
+Image datasets include: (1) MNIST~\cite{1998MNIST} contains gray-scale images of 10 classes in 28$\times$28 resolutions, 50K for training, and 10K for testing; (2) FashionMNIST~\cite{2017FMNIST} contains images of 10 classes of fashion clothing (same setting as MNIST); (3) COIL-20~\cite{1996cOIL20} contains 72 different views (over an interval of 3 degrees) for 20 objects, for a total of 1440 images in 128$\times$128 resolutions; (4) CIFAR-10/100~\cite{2009cifar} contains 50K training images and 10K test images in 32$\times$32 resolutions, with 10 classes and 100 classes settings; (5) STL-10~\cite{2011stl10} consists of 5K labeled training images for 10 classes and 100K unlabelled training images and a test set of 8K images in 96$\times$96 resolutions; (6) Tiny-ImageNet (Tiny)~\cite{2017tinyimagenet} has 10K training images and 10K validation images of 200 classes in 64$\times$64 resolutions; (7) ImageNet-1K (IN-1K)~\cite{nips2012imagenet} contains 1.28M training image and 50K validation images from 1000 classes in 224$\times$224 resolutions.
+Datasets (1-3) are used for DR tasks, and (4-7) are used for SSL and KD tasks.
+Graph datasets for GE tasks include (8) CORA~\cite{2004cora} contains binary word vectors of 7 classes with 2708 nodes, 1433 features, and 5429 edges; (9) CiteSeer~\cite{1998citeseer} has binary word vectors of 6 classes with 3327 nodes, 3703 features, and 4732 edges; (10) PubMed~\cite{2016PubMed} are associated with tf-idf weighted word vectors with 19717 nodes, 500 features, and 44338 edges for 3 classes.

+\paragraph{Implementation of contrastive learning} We follow MoCo.v2~\cite{2020mocov2} for contrastive learning (CL) pre-training, which adopts ResNet~\cite{cvpr2016resnet} encoder with a two-layer MLP projector based on OpenMixup codebase~\cite{li2022openmixup}.
+All contrastive learning methods adopt the same network and augmentation settings, while other methods use default settings in their paper.
+The data augmentation setting in MoCo.v2 is as follows: Geometric augmentations include \textit{RandomResizedCrop} with the scale in $[0.2,1.0]$ and \textit{RandomHorizontalFlip}.
+Color augmentation include \textit{ColorJitter} with \{brightness, contrast, saturation, hue\} strength of $\{0.4, 0.4, 0.4, 0.1\}$ with an applying probability of $0.8$, and \textit{RandomGrayscale} with an applying probability of $0.2$.
+Blurring augmentation uses a Gaussian kernel of size $23\times 23$ with a standard deviation uniformly sampled in $[0.1, 2.0]$.
+As shown in Table~\ref{tab:stl10_ssl} and Table~\ref{tab:cifar_tiny_linear}, we use the GKL loss with $\nu_{X} = \nu_{Z}=100$ and $\sigma_{X}=\sigma_{Z}=0.1$ for GenURL on CIFAR-10, CIFAR-100, STL-10, Tiny ImageNet, and ImageNet-1k datasets.